frederic-perez/AmE-dictionary/data/idioms.md

 __if you ask me__ :two::hammer:
 __if you know what I mean__
 __if you like__
-__if you will__ :six: If you wish to call it that. _A kind of preoccupation, or obsession if you will._ A phrase used to indicate that what one has just said is an uncommon, metaphorical, or original way of saying something.
-Similar to the phrases “so to speak” and “in a manner of speaking.” _This arrangement will allow us to eliminate our debt and get back to solid ground, if you will._
+__if you will__ :seven: If you wish to call it that.
+A phrase used to indicate that what one has just said is an uncommon, metaphorical, or original way of saying something.
+Similar to the phrases “so to speak” and “in a manner of speaking.” _A kind of preoccupation, or obsession if you will._ _This arrangement will allow us to eliminate our debt and get back to solid ground, if you will._
 __iffy__ _informal_ Questionable or uncertain.
 __in (a) shambles__ :two::hammer:
 __in (all) fairness (to one)__
-__in (high) hopes of (something)__ :two::hammer:
+__in (high) hopes of (something)__ :three::hammer:
 __in (one’s) best interest__
 __in (one’s) book__
 __in (one’s) day__ :dart: When one was younger; in one’s younger days. _Back in my day, the only thing we had to do for fun was stickball, and we were grateful for it!_